seqlrn/seqlrn.github.io/Readme.md

 > _May 24: no class (Pentecost)_

-- **May 31: Attention**
+- **May 31: Attention and Sequence-to-Sequence**

 	Attention is a modeling concept which allows the networks to learn an even better understanding of the context.
 	We'll study them using two examples: language modeling and sentiment analysis.
+	Encoder-decoder networks are a special kind of topology of recurrent neural networks that can be used to model sequence to sequence mappings.

 - **June 7: Transformers and Transfer Learning**

 	Large-scale self-attention-based Transformer networks can be pretrained on large amounts of unlabaled data before fine-tuning them to actual classification tasks.

-- **June 14: Sequence-to-Sequence Learning**
+- **June 14: Reinforcement Learning**

-	Encoder-decoder networks are a special kind of topology of recurrent neural networks that can be used to model sequence to sequence mappings.
+	We'll look at a different kind of temporal sequences: actions and rewards in an interactive environment such as board games.
+	We'll start with basic Q-learning and then expand to Deep-Q-Learning.

 > _June 21: no class_